craftcms/docs/docs/3.x/extend/graphql.md

 If this wasn’t a custom element type, we’d need a class to extend <craft3:craft\gql\base\Resolver> instead, implementing a [resolve()](craft3:craft\gql\base\Resolver::resolve()) method to return the field’s value rather than translating it into an element query.

+The handling of `$source` here is important, because `prepareQuery()` may be called at different points in the request flow depending on exactly where `WidgetField` is accessed. `$source` will only have a `null` value if `WidgetField` is accessed at the top level of the query, and once populated `$fieldName` will either contain an array of relation IDs (if eager loading) or an array of already-fetched Widget objects.

 ## Generators

 Craft introduces the concept of generators to bridge the gap between a complex content model and a GraphQL schema that needs to detail every potential type of content.